skeddy/skeddy.github.io/events.md

 ---
 layout: page
 title: Events
-tagline: Target accumulative distance - 60km (or else)
+tagline: Target distance - 60km (or else/more)
 permalink: /events.html
 ref: events
 order: 2
 ---

-So here's how 2020 looks with events already booked (and distance committed to).
+So here's how 2020/2021 looks with events already booked (and distance committed to).

 | Event | Date | Distance | Total | Completed |
 | ---| ---| ---| ---| ---|